+On the 15 February 2021, the Merian North American Equity Fund changed its name to the Jupiter Merian North American Equity Fund.
 This communication is issued by Jupiter Investment Management Limited, The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ, United Kingdom.
 Jupiter Investment Management Limited is registered in England and Wales (number: 02949554) and is authorised and regulated by the Financial Conduct Authority (FRN: 171847).
-The Merian European Equity (ex UK) Fund (the "Fund") is a sub-fund of Jupiter Investment Management Series II (an investment company with variable capital incorporated in England and Wales) and is authorised by the Financial Conduct Authority.
+The Jupiter Merian North American Equity Fund (the "Fund") is a sub-fund of Jupiter Investment Management Series II (an investment company with variable capital incorporated in England and Wales) and is authorised by the Financial Conduct Authority.
 The Fund can be distributed to the public in the United Kingdom.
 Jupiter uses all reasonable skill and care in compiling the information in this communication which is accurate only on the date of this communication.
 You should not rely upon the information in this communication in making investment decisions.
 Nothing in this communication constitutes advice or personal recommendation.
 An investor should read the Key Investor Information Document(s) ("KIID") before investing in the Fund.
 The KIID and the prospectus can be obtained from www.jupiteram.com in English and other required languages.